-- 3. Combine TOG and confirmed theft TRAS data to obtain a single superset of theft data; - 4.
-Rationalise instances in both datasets (eliminating duplicates) by matching on Supply Meter Points, theft size and duration; then matching based on size only; then based on duration only; - 5.
+- 4. Rationalise instances in both datasets (eliminating duplicates) by matching on Supply Meter Points, theft size and duration; then matching based on size only; then based on duration only; - 5.
 For each instance of theft in the dataset record whether it was in TOG only, TRAS only or both TOG and TRAS; and - 6.
 Remove all records of fiscal theft.